Jeunese/jeunese.github.io/docs/docs-as-code.md

 Using the above examples of possible tools, content could be managed using Git for version control, maintained in Markdown files that are formatted using [GFM](https://github.github.com/gfm/), edited using [VSCode](https://code.visualstudio.com/), and stored in a remote repo on [GitHub](https://github.com/).

-You could then use [Docsify](https://docsify.js.org/#/) to generate documentation from your Markdown files by converting it to HTML so that it's easy to navigate and parse.
+You could then use [Docsify](https://docsify.js.org/#/) to generate documentation from your Markdown files by converting them in to HTML, which is easy to navigate and parse.
 You can extend Docsify with features such as collapsible menus, search tools, and themes, for example, with [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/#/introduction).

 Once these tools were set up, the broad process for publishing content would be:

-1. Write product documentation in Markdown files using VScode (along with validators to keep the documentation consistent and error-free).
+1. Write documentation in Markdown files using VSCode (along with validators to keep the documentation consistent and error-free).
 1. Store your documentation, using Git for version control, on a remote repo in GitHub.
 1. Pull the current state of the documentation from the remote repo into a local repo on your computer to edit it.
 1. Push edited documentation into Git for review and approval on GitHub.